We're Your Chimney and Fireplace Partner!

 * First Name * Last Name * Phone Need information regarding: Email

 Bricks, or chips from bricks, on the ground next to the chimney.
 Discoloration of remaining bricks in the structure.
 Noticeable gaps between bricks.
-Efflorescence – a white, chalky powder – coating your Waukesha County chimney’s exterior.
+Efflorescence – a white, chalky powder – on your Waukesha County chimney’s exterior.

 BethesdaBig BendBrookfield